-We reviewed relevant documents and 49 EHRs.
+We reviewed relevant documents and 46 EHRs.
 We also validated findings with key managers and staff.
 The table below shows the areas reviewed for this topic.
 The areas marked as NM did not meet applicable requirements and needed improvement.

 NM Areas Reviewed Findings Recommendations The facility has a written policy regarding communication of lab results from diagnostic practitioner to ordering practitioner.
 X The facility has a written policy for the communication of lab results that included all required elements.
-The facility's written policy for the communication of lab results did not require the communication of lab results to patients within 14 days from the date on which the results are available to the ordering practitioner or the documentation of treatment actions in response to abnormal test results in the patient's EHR.
-6. We recommended that the facility director ensures that the facility's written policy for the communication of laboratory results includes all required elements. Х Clinicians notified patients of their lab results.
-Clinicians did not consistently notify 12 of 49 patients (24 percent) of their lab results within 14 days as required by VHA.
-We recommended that clinicians consistently notify patients of their laboratory results within 14 days as required by VHA.
-Clinicians documented in the EHR all attempts to communicate with the patients regarding their lab results.
+The facility's written policy for the communication of lab results did not define critical test results and values, did not require the communication of lab results to patients no later than 14 days from the date on which the results are available to the ordering practitioner, and did not require the documentation of treatment actions in response to abnormal test results in the patient's EHR.
+7. We recommended that the Acting Facility Director ensures that the facility's written policy for the communication of laboratory results included all required elements.
+X Clinicians notified patients of their lab results.
+Clinicians did not consistently notify 32 of 46 patients (70 percent) of their lab results within 14 days as required by VHA].
+8. We recommended that clinicians consistently notify patients of their laboratory results within 14 days as required by VHA.
+X Clinicians documented in the EHR all attempts to communicate with the patients regarding their lab results.
+For all 32 EHRs (100 percent) reviewed, clinicians did not document all attempts to communicate with the patients regarding their results.
+9. We recommended that clinicians consistently document in the electronic health record all attempts to communicate with the patients regarding their laboratory results.
 Clinicians provided interventions for clinically significant abnormal lab results.